Episode 42: Extreme Ownership (Leadership Lessons From A Navy SEAL)

 9 Ways to practice Extreme Ownership at your school

-1 Lead by example
+1 Lead by example:

 • Taking ownership of your actions and decisions sets a strong example for the entire school community